hth313/boost41/doc/memory.rst

 ================

-The ``<>`` genereric exchange function takes two arguments and swaps the values between those two registers.
-This is a generalization of the built-in ``X<>`` function, but as ``<>`` takes two arguments ut can exchange values between two arbitrary registers, either or both also support register indirect.
+The ``<>`` genereric exchange function takes two arguments and swaps the values described by the arguments.
+This is a generalization of the built-in ``X<>`` function.
+As ``<>`` takes two arguments it can exchange values between two arbitrary registers, either or both may be register indirect.

 To enter the function you call it by name in the usual way.
-It will resond by requesting the first register:
+It will resond by prompting for the first argument:

 .. image:: _static/exchange-1.*